A rocky shoreline meets blue water with a large hill and cloudy blue sky in the background.

 Overview

-Killahoey Beach (Tra na Cille), often called Dunfanaghy Beach, lies on the north‑west edge of Sheephaven Bay, just outside the village of Dunfanaghy in County Donegal.
-The strand runs for just under 1.5 km of fine golden sand, backed by dunes on the western side and a large estuary that becomes a mud‑flat at low tide.
-It enjoys Blue Flag status, guaranteeing excellent water quality, clean facilities and high environmental standards.
-From the shoreline you can see the dramatic cliffs of Horn Head, the rugged silhouette of Muckish Mountain and the rolling hills that frame the bay.
+Killahoey Beach, known locally as Tra na Cille (Beach of the Church), sits on the north-western edge of Sheephaven Bay, just outside the village of Dunfanaghy in County Donegal.
+The shoreline stretches for nearly 1.5 km of fine, golden sand, backed by a sweeping curve of dunes to the west and a broad estuary that reveals extensive mudflats at low tide.
+It holds Blue Flag status, a mark of excellent water quality, well-maintained facilities, and strong environmental management.
+From the water’s edge, the view opens up to the dramatic cliffs of Horn Head, the rugged profile of Muckish Mountain, and the rolling green hills that frame the bay.

 What to See & Do